Decorative neutral curve divider

 The right AI tool depends entirely on what you need to accomplish.
 For sales and proposal teams buried in RFPs, RFIs, and security questionnaires, a specialized tool is the way to go.
 An AI deal desk solution like Iris is designed specifically to manage these complex documents, helping you generate accurate first drafts in a fraction of the time.
 While more general tools like Jasper or Copy.ai are great for marketing copy or social media updates, they lack the specific focus needed for high-stakes sales documents.
 The most important step is to identify your biggest time-sink and find a tool built to solve that specific problem.
 Look for platforms that can connect with your existing systems to ensure a smooth flow of information and maintain a single source of truth.

-Set Up and Monitor Performance
+Set Up Your Tools and Track Performance

 Once you’ve picked a tool, the next step is implementation.
 AI response generators work by learning from your data, so the more high-quality information you provide, the better your results will be.
 But AI isn’t a “set it and forget it” solution.
 It’s crucial to have a human in the loop to review and refine the AI’s output, ensuring every response is accurate, on-brand, and perfectly tailored to the request.
 This human oversight is non-negotiable for maintaining quality.
 By letting AI handle the heavy lifting of initial drafts and repetitive tasks, you free up your team to focus on strategy and personalization.
 This combination of AI efficiency and human expertise is how you can improve deal volume and win rates without burning out your team.